 How do solar batteries work?

 Solar batteries essentially work as a storage unit for excess solar power that’s been generated by photovoltaic (PV) panels.
-This works in a similar process to that of solar feed-in tariffs, wherein the energy generated by solar panels during daylight hours is first put to use in homes or businesses.
-However, instead of then sending any leftover solar energy back into the grid in exchange for a credit, in the case of a solar battery, any additional output is then sent to a storage unit for use during evening hours when sunlight is no longer prevalent.
+This works in a similar process to solar feed-in tariffs, wherein the energy generated by solar panels during daylight hours is first put to use in homes or businesses.
+However, instead of then sending any leftover solar energy back to the grid in exchange for a credit, any additional output is sent to a solar battery for use during evening hours when your solar panels are no longer generating energy.

-The main concept of a solar battery is to extend the amount of time solar energy can be used for.
-With a typical solar panel system set-up, energy can only be generated and used within daylight hours, or when direct sunlight is beaming on the panels.
-A battery or storage unit then allows households and businesses to maximise their solar energy outside of these restrictions, further reducing their reliance on grid energy, which in turn can potentially help reduce power bills and carbon emissions.
+The main reason for installing a solar battery is to increase the amount of solar energy your home uses.
+With a typical solar panel system set-up, energy can only be generated and used within daylight hours, or when direct sunlight is shining on the panels.
+A solar battery allows households and businesses to maximise their solar energy outside of these restrictions, further reducing their reliance on grid energy, which in turn can help reduce power bills and carbon emissions.

 How much does a solar battery cost?